redhat-marketplace/redhat-marketplace-operator/deployer/v2/README.md

 The Red Hat Marketplace Deployment Operator by IBM provides cluster and operator management for Red Hat Marketplace customers.
 ### **Important Note**
 A set of instructions for onboarding is provided here.
-For more detailed onboarding instructions or information about what is installed please visit [marketplace.redhat.com](https://marketplace.redhat.com).
+For more detailed onboarding instructions or information about what is installed please visit [swc.saas.ibm.com](https://swc.saas.ibm.com).

-### **Upgrade Notice**

-The Red Hat Marketplace Operator metering and deployment functionality have been separated into two operators.
-  - The deployment functionality remains as part of this Red Hat Marketplace Deployment Operator
-    - The Red Hat Marketplace Deployment Operator prerequisites the IBM Metrics Operator
-    - Admin level functionality and permissions are required for deployment functionality
-    - ClusterServiceVersion/redhat-marketplace-operator
-  - The metering functionality is included in the IBM Metrics Operator
-    - Admin level functionality and permissions are removed from the IBM Metrics Operator
-    - ClusterServiceVersion/ibm-metrics-operator

-Full registration and visibility of usage metrics on [https://marketplace.redhat.com](https://marketplace.redhat.com) requires both IBM Metrics Operator and Red Hat Marketplace Deployment Operator.
+Full registration and visibility of usage metrics on [https://swc.saas.ibm.com](https://swc.saas.ibm.com) requires both IBM Metrics Operator and Red Hat Marketplace Deployment Operator.

 ### Upgrade Policy